mregydev/redux-json-middleware/Readme.md

-<h3>REDUX-JSON-MIDDLEWARE is a middle ware for processing json objects that can be used to process a json object before being passed to the reducer.
+<h4>REDUX-JSON-MIDDLEWARE is a middle ware for processing json objects that can be used to process a json object before being passed to the reducer.</h4>

 <br>To use it you should attach following properties with the action object passed to the dispatch :<br>

 <ul>